How is Factory Orchestration Different from Machine Monitoring, Production Monitoring and Shop Floor Software?

 Manage Your Shop Floor With Time Tracking

 Time is money on the shop floor.
 But for many manufacturers, knowing exactly how that time is spent—by people, machines, and processes—remains a frustrating black hole.
-That’s where shop floor time tracking comes in.
+On the factory floor, that’s where shop floor time tracking comes in.
 By capturing real-time production data on labor hours and machine usage, shops can eliminate guesswork and finally connect their workforce activity to costs, delivery schedules, employee schedules, and quoting accuracy.
 Yet most shops still rely on outdated methods like paper logs or distant terminals that take operators away from their machines and eat into productivity.
-Harmoni changes that with a smarter approach to labor tracking
+Harmoni changes that with a smarter

 Industry 4.0 and Smart Manufacturing: for Factories and Machine Shops

 Introduction: The Manufacturing Shift That’s Already Here The way things get made is changing—and not slowly.
 Across the country, machine shops and mid-size manufacturers are adopting smarter tools, collecting better data, and making faster decisions.
 This shift is powered by what’s known as Industry 4.0 and smart manufacturing, also referred to as the fourth industrial revolution and smart manufacturing.
-Fueled by technologies like the industrial internet and advanced data analytics, it’s not just for the big guys anymore.
-If you’ve ever wondered what these terms actually mean—or how they apply to your operations—you’re in the right place.
-At its core,
+Fueled by technologies like the industrial internet and advanced data analytics, it’s not just for the big guys anymore — and it’s driving new expectations for smart factory solutions.
+If you’ve ever wondered what these terms actually mean—or how they apply

 Measures of Success: Understanding TEEP vs OEE